bsteinkirchner/aboutme/README.md

 🤝 My name is Brittany!
-I am a full stack engineer at Compellier and my tech stack is PHP (Laravel), Nodejs, MySQL, Typescript, and React
+I am a full stack engineer at Compellier and my tech stack is PHP (Laravel), Nodejs, MySQL, Typescript, and React!

 ✍️ I am currently learning more about software architecture and deployments